From the Field

 How did World Vision respond to the 2021 earthquake?

-While World Vision has worked in Haiti for decades, our programs initially weren’t located near the quake-hit southern zones.
-However, recognizing the magnitude of the devastation, we responded to the affected communities with urgency, ultimately reaching over 155,000 people impacted by the disaster.
-A few areas of our impact in response to the 2021 earthquake include:
+While World Vision’s programs were initially outside the quake-hit southern zones, we responded immediately, ultimately reaching over 155,000 people impacted by the disaster.
+Key areas of our impact include:

 • Health and nutrition: Our health and nutrition programming, including mental health and psychosocial support, helped approximately 150,000 people.